Dregu/Spelunky2ls/README.md

   - Run scripts after the game is running

 ## spawnserver.py
 Spawn any item.
-Webgui at http://localhost:5000/entities.html
+Webgui at http://localhost:5000/ now with search function and keyboard navigation

 ## item.py
 Ditto. `python item.py id`